 An expected loss on the contract is recognised as an expense immediately when it is probable that total contract costs will exceed total contract revenue.

-The stage of completion of a contract is determined by surveys of work performed.
+The stage of completion of a contract is determined based on proportion of total contract costs incurred to-date and the estimated total costs to complete.